David Hilbert: Axiomatization of geometry

-The 23 problems
+23 problems

-Hilbert put forth the most influential list consisting of 23 unsolved problems at the International Congress of Mathematicians in Paris in 1900.
+Hilbert put forth a highly influential list consisting of 23 unsolved problems at the International Congress of Mathematicians in Paris in 1900.
 This is generally reckoned as the most successful and deeply considered compilation of open problems ever to be produced by an individual mathematician.

-After re-working the foundations of classical geometry, Hilbert could have extrapolated to the rest of mathematics.
-His approach differed, however, from the later "foundationalist" Russell–Whitehead or "encyclopedist" Nicolas Bourbaki, and from his contemporary Giuseppe Peano.
+After reworking the foundations of classical geometry, Hilbert could have extrapolated to the rest of mathematics.
+His approach differed from the later "foundationalist" Russell–Whitehead or "encyclopedist" Nicolas Bourbaki, and from his contemporary Giuseppe Peano.
 The mathematical community as a whole could engage in problems of which he had identified as crucial aspects of important areas of mathematics.

-The problem set was launched as a talk "The Problems of Mathematics" presented during the course of the Second International Congress of Mathematicians held in Paris.
+The problem set was launched as a talk, "The Problems of Mathematics", presented during the course of the Second International Congress of Mathematicians, held in Paris.
 The introduction of the speech that Hilbert gave said:

 He presented fewer than half the problems at the Congress, which were published in the acts of the Congress.
-In a subsequent publication, he extended the panorama, and arrived at the formulation of the now-canonical 23 Problems of Hilbert.
-See also Hilbert's twenty-fourth problem.
-The full text is important, since the exegesis of the questions still can be a matter of inevitable debate, whenever it is asked how many have been solved.
+In a subsequent publication, he extended the panorama, and arrived at the formulation of the now-canonical 23 Problems of Hilbert (see also Hilbert's twenty-fourth problem).
+The full text is important, since the exegesis of the questions still can be a matter of debate when it is asked how many have been solved.

 Some of these were solved within a short time.
 Others have been discussed throughout the 20th century, with a few now taken to be unsuitably open-ended to come to closure.
 Some continue to remain challenges.

+The following are the headers for Hilbert's 23 problems as they appeared in the 1902 translation in the Bulletin of the American Mathematical Society.